jython/jython/README.txt

-Welcome to Jython 2.5.3b1
+Welcome to Jython 2.5.3b3
 =======================

-This is the first beta release of the 2.5.3 version of Jython Please see the NEWS file for detailed release notes.
+This is the third beta release of the 2.5.3 version of Jython Please see the NEWS file for detailed release notes.

 The release was compiled on Ubuntu with JDK 6 and requires JDK 5 to run.